In order to bring you the best organic produce, some ingredients may differ from those depicted.

 - Your choice of protein

-- 3 ounces organic chopped chard
+- 3 ounces organic chopped chard or other leafy greens

 - Sunbasket Aleppo chile–lime vinaigrette base (lime juice - onion - Aleppo chile flakes)